MaanavKrishna/PortfolioV2/README.md

-Here’s the improved README.md without the folder structure section:

 # 🚀 PortfolioV2

 An interactive and modern portfolio website built with **React, Three.js, MUI, and Framer Motion**, designed to showcase projects, certifications, and skills.